 “They were not terribly happy to see us, but we never felt like we were in danger,” Guterson said.
 “What struck us the most was their peculiar manner of dress.”

 The females looked more or less as we do, Guterson says, albeit with a German fashion sense, but the males were adorned in a very obsolete style: beige trousers and polo shirts, and most covered their upper bodies with light Lacoste jackets.

-“Most unusual was their hair, which they had cut in the old Teutonic style of a mullet, and several of the eldest tribesman seemed to have dyed and permed their hair, forming tight brown or black curls,” Guterson said.
-“Obviously, this would be unthinkable in our modern society, but in this isolated village it apparently earned them respect.”
+“Most unusual was their hair, which they had cut in the old Teutonic style of a mullet, and several of the eldest tribesmen seemed to have dyed and permed their hair, forming tight brown or black curls,” Guterson said.
+“Obviously, this would be unthinkable in our modern society, but in this isolated village, it apparently earned them respect.”